Friday, July 25, 2025

 When the Whalers left for Raleigh, I dove into high school hockey and began to dip my toes in the water of college hockey.
 Yale gave me my first taste of a real college hockey atmosphere.

-The 1998 Yale team, led by defenseman Ray Giroux and Jeff Hamilton, reached the NCAA tournament before losing to Ohio State 4-0 in the first round.
+The 1998 Yale team, led by defenseman Ray Giroux and forward Jeff Hamilton, reached the NCAA tournament before losing to Ohio State 4-0 in the first round.
 I went down to the Yale's Ingalls Rink on Friday or Saturday nights several times and loved it.

 The unique building, featuring a ceiling designed like a whaling ship, has a great history and the team was exciting with legendary Tim Taylor (left) at the helm.
 Taylor was very nice to me all the way through, even after my editors forced me to dig into his depression issues after coaching the unsuccessful 1994 Olympic team.
 He passed away in 2013.